Bug #1952

 (wireshark filter: "!tcp && !gsmtap_log").
 Our GGSN implementation there is returning a 128bit IPv6 address consisting of the 64bit Interface-Identifier copied twice, but one of them is actually trash and not really used.

-Updated by laforge about 21 hours ago
+Updated by laforge 4 months ago

 Hi Pablo,